‘Not something to celebrate’: As it turns 80 and faces dwindling global clout, can the UN survive？ - WTOP News

 Mahbubani and others also point to successes in the 71 U.N. peacekeeping operations since 1948, including in Angola, Cambodia, Sierra Leone (which is currently a member of the Security Council) and Liberia (which will join in January).

 There is also wide praise for specialized U.N. agencies, especially those dealing with hunger, refugees and children as well as the International Atomic Energy Agency, which is the U.N’s nuclear watchdog, and the International Telecommunications Union.
-Among numerous responsibilities, it allocates the global radio spectrum and satellite orbits and brings digital connectivity to millions.
+It allocates the global radio spectrum and satellite orbits and brings digital connectivity to millions.

-As Guterres told the Security Council earlier this year, “The United Nations remains the essential, one-of-a-kind meeting ground to advance peace, sustainable development and human rights.”

 Every September, world leaders get a global platform at the General Assembly.
 And every day their ambassadors and diplomats meet to debate issues from conflicts to climate change to the fight for gender equality and quality education.
 Sometimes, such talks produce little or no results.
-At others, achievements get overlooked or ignored by the broader world community, far from the hubs of diplomacy.
+Others, achievements go overlooked or ignored by the broader world community, far from the hubs of diplomacy.

 And the Security Council is the only place where Russia and Ukraine regularly face off over the ongoing war following Russia’s 2022 invasion — and where the Palestinian and Israeli ambassadors frequently confront each other.